-This month’s meeting of the Public Health Council featured deliberations on two pending proposed amendments to existing regulations, and a pair of informational presentations on pressing public health …Continue Reading Highlights of the October 8th Public Health Council Meeting
+This month’s meeting of the Public Health Council featured a series of Determination of Need (DoN) requests, informational updates on the status of various pending amendments to regulations, final votes on other amendments to regulations, and a pair of informational presentations on pressing public health …Continue Reading Highlights of the August 23rd Public Health Council Meeting

 Taking them to their sports physical, making sure they eat healthy and get plenty of sleep…you know these are crucial to your child’s health.
 But did you also you know your preteens and teens need vaccines to stay healthy and protected against serious diseases?
 There …Continue Reading Ensure a Healthy Future with Vaccines!

 Vaccines give parents the safe, proven power to protect their children from serious diseases.
 Parents can provide the best protection by following the recommended immunization schedule – giving their child the vaccines they need, when they need them.
 Vaccines help protect babies and young children …Continue Reading Make Your Child’s Shots Less Stressful

 Vaccines are an important component of a healthy pregnancy.
 Women should be up to date on their vaccines before becoming pregnant, and should receive vaccines against both the flu and whooping cough (pertussis) during pregnancy.
 These vaccines not only protect the mother by preventing illnesses …Continue Reading Your Pregnancy: Protecting Baby Starts Now

 National Immunization Awareness Month is a reminder that we all need vaccines throughout our lives.
 All adults should get vaccines to protect their health.
 Even healthy adults can become seriously ill, and can pass certain illnesses on to others.
 Unfortunately, far too few adults are …Continue Reading Vaccines Are Not Just for Kids!